Wall-Go/WallGoCollision/docs/source/quickstart.md

 ```
 `gridSize` is the number of basis polynomials on your momentum/polynomial grid as used by the **WallGo** pipeline, and must be integer.
 It can be freely changed later with `collisionTensor.changePolynomialBasisSize(newSize)`.

 Before starting integrations it can be useful to configure the integrator to best suit your needs.
-A handful of settings is available in the `IntegrationOptions` class, including error tolerances for the Monte Carlo integration and the upper limit on momentum integration.
+A handful of settings are available in the `IntegrationOptions` class, including error tolerances for the Monte Carlo integration and the upper limit on momentum integration.
 You can then pass your modified `IntegrationOptions` object to `CollisionTensor` as `collisionTensor.setIntegrationOptions(yourOptionsObject)`.
 Here we skip this step and use the default settings.
 Similarly, the `CollisionTensorVerbosity` class can be used to configure verbosity settings, such as progress reporting and time estimates.
 Set it as `collisionTensor.setIntegrationVerbosity(yourVerbosityObject)`.

 To perform the actual integrations, use
 ```
 results: WallGoCollision.CollisionTensorResult = collisionTensor.computeIntegralsAll()
 ```
 This is typically a very long running functions for nontrivial models and grid sizes.
 For grid size $N$ the number of required integrals scales as $(N-1)^4$.
-The return type CollisionTensorResult is a wrapper around 4D numerical array that contains statistical error estimates of the Monte Carlo integration.
+The return type CollisionTensorResult is a wrapper around a 4D numerical array that contains statistical error estimates of the Monte Carlo integration.
 Once finished, you can save the results in `.hdf5` format as follows:
 ```
 # Replace with your output directory
 results.writeToIndividualHDF5("CollisionOutDir/")